Old Testament Conscience Programming for the Future of Present Day Christians

 We had three more church splits after that because of self and the devil’s conscience programming to cater to man’s pride over singing, a quarrel about the written church rules to guide our congregation and loyalty to “my family and my side of the argument” instead of loyalty to God without even considering what the Bible plainly says.
 The deacon finally resigned his deaconship, took his name off the church roster, divorced his wife, married his girlfriend after she was pregnant and is going to another church in another county.
 All this happened over a 1-1/2 to a 2 year span of time.

 That also split the church because his first wife had a lot of family in the congregation.
 (Rom.
-14:17-19) Their family patriarch was her father and, against scripture and the Holy Spirit, he unjustly blamed the third and current Pastor for playing politics (we went through three pastors in a little over two years) with the problem.
+14:17-19) The family patriarch was her father and, against scripture and the Holy Spirit, he unjustly blamed the third and current Pastor for playing politics (we went through three pastors in a little over two years) with the problem.

 (2Thess.
-3:2-3 keyword: unreasonable) He tried to pick a quarrel with his Daughter's ex-father-in-law right in church, in front of the whole congregation, during a business meeting, over a subject that was completely unrelated to Church business.
-How in the world could the ex-father-in-law discipline his son, the Deacon, who was about 50 years old at the time?
-The Patriarch dragged several of his family members out of church and some don't go to church anywhere now.
+3:2-3 keyword: unreasonable) He tried to pick a quarrel with his Daughter’s ex-father-in-law right in church, in front of the whole congregation, during a business meeting, over a subject that was completely unrelated to Church business.
+How in the world could his daughter’s ex-father-in-law discipline his son, the Deacon, who was about 50 years old at the time?
+The Patriarch dragged several of his family members out of church and some don’t go to any church anywhere now.

 Then the Patriarch came to me and, for effect, he wanted me to take his side of the disagreement.
 I said; “Do you realize this divorce thing has gotten blown all out of proportion and somebody can go to hell over it.”
 (2Thess.
 3:2) Red hot anger, voice loud; “Are you tellin’ me my Daughter’s goin’ to hell!”